Healthcare Administration Job Outlook

 Bureau of Labor Statistics

-In fact of the 30 fastest growing occupations, 18 are in healthcare and related jobs.
-Between 2018 and 2028 the healthcare industry growth is predicted to grow by 14% creating 1.9 million new jobs.
+In fact of the 30 fastest growing occupations, 19 are in healthcare and related jobs.
+Between 2022 and 2032 the healthcare industry growth is projected to grow much faster than the average for all occupations creating 1.8 million new jobs.
 Among those jobs include:

 Healthcare Administration Job Growth